 By now, floods, generations of farming, a small reservoir, an overpass for Route 4, and even a housing development overlapping the battlefield site have largely obscured not only the archaeological value of the site, but also the topology of the land itself.

 New Boston is not specifically mentioned in the play If the Creek Don't Rise.
 However the earliest experiences of the fictitious Johnston family reflect those of the New Boston settlers, trying to establish their vision of "civilization" in a wilderness that they still share, at least somewhat, with the Pekawe Shawnee.
 The remnants of the New Boston cemetery are still visible, and an historic reenactment called "Fair At New Boston" happens just uphill from the cemetery on the Friday, Saturday, and Sunday before Labor Day every year.

 The National RoadThe National Road was commissioned in 1806 and started in 1811, but it didn't reach western Clark County until 1829.
-Where the road crossed the Donnels creek, about seven miles north of Springfield and four miles northeast of New Boston, a toll house was built to charge tolls for fording the creek, and later for crossing the bridge.
+Where the road crossed the Donnels creek, about seven miles west of Springfield and four miles northwest of New Boston, a toll house was built to charge tolls for fording the creek, and later for crossing the bridge.

 The Toll House - I have no idea at the moment which of the existing houses in Donnelsville, if any, was the original toll house.
 In If the Creek Don't Rise, the Johnston family home starts out as a toll house, that is later adapted for other purposes.
 Today, most people imagine toll houses as something like the little steel-and-glass sheds that tolltakers occupy on turnpikes and toll bridges.
 But in the early nineteenth century, most tollhouses were family homes, and more than a few were "outposts of civilization," offering postal service, as well as other services and products for sale.